cjtu/spirl/_sources/bash_basics.md

 rm -rf test
 ```

-*Caution*: You can delete a lot of files very quickly using `rm -rf`.
+*Caution*: Unlike the **delete button**, moves your files into the trash can, `rm` will permanently wipe them out from your computer.
+So you can delete a lot of files very quickly using `rm -rf` and never get them back.
 Make sure you know what is at the path you are deleting before you use this command.
 That being said, everyone makes mistakes, which is why we encourage everyone to backup their files with [version control](/git_about), but more on that later.

 ## Learning more